Start building today!

 Engineering Mathematics 1

-Students will develop the fundamental mathematical knowledge and skills to apply at a level enabling them to function effectively as para-professionals in the civil engineering domain, covering algebra, matrix algebra, geometry, trigonometry, functions and their graphs, exponential and logarithmic functions, and basic statistics.
+In this unit, students will develop the fundamental mathematical knowledge and the skills to apply that knowledge at a level that will enable them to function effectively as para-professionals in the civil engineering domain.
+Students will become familiar with the mathematical operations involved in solving problems associated with basic algebra, matrix algebra, geometry, trigonometry, functions and their graphs, exponential and logarithmic functions and basic statistics.

 Engineering Fundamentals

-Students are introduced to the fundamental elements of a broad range of engineering disciplines including civil, structural, mechanical, electrical and hydraulic, as well as elements of research, calculation, drawing and reporting compliant with current Australian Standards.
+In this unit, students will be introduced to the fundamental elements of a broad range of engineering disciplines including civil, structural, mechanical, electrical and hydraulic.
+Students will be introduced to the elements of research, calculation, drawing and reporting, appropriate to engineering practice and compliant with current Australian Standards.

 2D CAD Modelling

-Explores different modes of visual communication used in illustrating design ideas and provides a sound basis for one of the most commonly used drafting packages in the Civil design industry.
+This unit explores different modes of visual communication used in illustrating design ideas.
+This unit is intended to provide a sound basis on which to develop further understanding of one of the most commonly used drafting packages in the Civil design industry.
+During the project work an introduction to drafting and its requirements in the industry that will prove relevant to the overall course.

 Engineering Practices